-The particulate activity that we occasionally find at Point Lepreau falls into two categories; short-lived, with half-lives of less than an hour or so, or long-lived with half-lives of several days and more.
+The particulate activity that we occasionally find at Point Lepreau falls into two categories; short-lived with half-lives of less than an hour or so, or long-lived with half-lives of several days and more.
 This short-lived activity comes from the daughters formed by the decay of fission product noble gases.

-The long-lived activity is normally due to activation products and fission products released from fuel and D_2O systems.
+The long-lived activity is normally due to activation products and fission products released from fuel and $D_2O$ systems.
 The hazards associated with short-lived and long-lived particulates are quite different.
 If you inhale equal activities of both, you could be receiving dose from the long-lived particulates for years, whereas the short-lived particulates will have decayed within hours.
 In other words, the long-lived particulates present a much greater internal hazard than the short-lived particulates.
 For this reason, we deal very cautiously with particulates, and treat them all as long-lived unless we know for sure that they are short-lived.

-Because short-lived particulates that you have inhaled will deliver dose for only the short period of time until they have decayed, their DACs tend to be quite high compared to long-lived particulates.
-Indeed, if you do the sums, it turns out that for half-lives of less than an hour or so, the external beta-gamma dose you get from standing in the cloud is generally higher than the internal dose committed by inhaling the particulates.
-Therefore, short-lived particulates are largely an external hazard rather than an internal hazard.
+Because short-lived particulates that you have inhaled will deliver dose for only the short period of time until they have decayed, their DACs tend to be quite high compared to long- lived particulates.
+Indeed, if you do the sums, it turns out that for half-lives of less than an hour or so, the external beta-gamma dose you get from standing in the cloud is generally higher than the internal dose you commit to by inhaling the particulates.